Dennis Potter

 Dennis Christopher George Potter (17 May 1935 – 7 June 1994) was an English television dramatist, screenwriter and journalist.
-He is best known for his BBC television serials Pennies from Heaven (1978), The Singing Detective (1986), and the BBC television plays Blue Remembered Hills (1979) and Brimstone and Treacle (1976).
-His television dramas mixed fantasy and reality, the personal and the social, and often used themes and images from popular culture.
+He is best known for his BBC television serials Pennies from Heaven (1978) and The Singing Detective (1986) as well as the BBC television plays Blue Remembered Hills (1979) and Brimstone and Treacle (1976).
+His television dramas, often set or partly set in the Forest of Dean of his childhood, mixed fantasy and reality, the personal and the social, and often used themes and images from popular culture.
 Potter is widely regarded as one of the most influential and innovative dramatists to have worked in British television.

 Born in Gloucestershire and graduating from Oxford University, Potter initially worked in journalism.
-After standing for parliament as a Labour candidate at the 1964 general election, his health was affected by the onset of psoriatic arthropathy which necessitated Potter to change career and led to him becoming a television dramatist.
+After standing for parliament as a Labour candidate at the 1964 general election, his health was affected by the onset of psoriatic arthropathy which necessitated Potter to change career and led to his becoming a television dramatist.
 He began with contributions to BBC1's regular series The Wednesday Play from 1965, and he continued to work in the medium for the rest of his life, including writing screenplay adaptations for Hollywood studios.
 Potter died of pancreatic cancer in 1994.

 Early life

 Dennis Potter was born in Berry Hill, Forest of Dean, Gloucestershire.
 His father, Walter Edward Potter (1906–1975), was a coal miner in this rural mining area between Gloucester and Wales; his mother was Margaret Constance (née Wale; 1910–2001).
 Potter had a sister named June.

 In 1946, Potter passed the eleven-plus and attended Bell's Grammar School at Coleford.
 Most of his secondary education, however, was in London at St. Clement Danes Grammar School in Hammersmith (since demolished).
-It was in a street near Hammersmith Broadway that the ten-year-old Potter was sexually abused by his uncle, an experience he would later allude to many times in his writing.
+When he was ten years old, Potter was sexually abused, an experience he would later allude to many times in his writing.
 During his speech at the 1993 James MacTaggart Memorial Lecture, Potter referred to this event when explaining his decision to switch from newspaper journalism to screenwriting: "Different words had to be found, with different functions.
 But why?
 Why, why, why; the same desperately repeated question I asked myself without any sort of an answer, or any ability to tell my mother or my father, when at the age of ten, between V.E.
 Day and V.J.
 Day, I was trapped by an adult's sexual appetite and abused out of innocence."
 His family returned to the Forest of Dean in 1952, having first left it in 1945, but Potter remained in London.

 Between 1953 and 1955, his national service was in the Intelligence Corps of the British Army and he learned Russian at the Joint Services School for Linguists.
 Having won a State Scholarship to New College, Oxford, he studied philosophy, politics and economics.